lzap/lzap.github.com/content/posts/2023/about-structured-logging-in-go121.md

         }
     }

-Let's take a closer look on the Record type:
+Let's take a closer look on how `slog` stores the data.
+Here is the Record type:

     type Record struct {
         Time time.Time